mjang/documentation-theme-jekyll/README.md

 ### Navigation

 * Change `site.show_full_navigation` to control all or only the current navigation group being open.
-* Sort order of navigation top level groups is determined by `category-order` on the sub-pages
+* Sort order of navigation top level groups is determined by `category-order` on the sub-pages.
 * Add `excluded_in_navigation: true` to any documentation page's front matter to exclude that category in the navigation - see example on 'samples' page.

 ### CSS
 * ForgeRock styles are layered on top of the base template.
 You can update variables in `css\main.scss` and add styles in `_sass\forgerock.scss`.
 Do not edit any of the underlying styles directly.

 ### Icons
-* Uses google hosted material design icon font [Material Design Icons](https://material.io/icons/)
+* Uses google hosted material design icon font [Material Design Icons](https://material.io/icons/).
 * Uses [jekyll-octicons](https://github.com/primer/octicons/tree/master/lib/jekyll-octicons).
-Info on available icons can be found at [https://octicons.github.com/](https://octicons.github.com/)
+Info on available icons can be found at [https://octicons.github.com/](https://octicons.github.com/).

+### Style Linter

+You can now test changes with a lightweight custom implementation of the [Vale](https://github.com/errata-ai/vale) syntax-aware prose linter.
+It does not yet include most elements of the internal ForgeRock style guide.

+Once you've installed `vale` as described in the [Vale](https://github.com/errata-ai/vale) GitHub repository, you can use it to check the syntax of the file of your choice.
+For example, to review the syntax of the [Architecture](https://developer-cloud.forgerock.com/overview/architecture/) overview page, navigate to the path of this repository and run the following command:

+$ `vale _docs/overview/architecture.md`

 ## To Do

-- Fix site icon and touch-icon
+- Fix site icon and touch-icon.
-- Consider breaking out forgerock variables from main.scss
+- Consider breaking out forgerock variables from main.scss.
-- Fix google analytics
+- Fix google analytics.